mayyankkk/EventManageMent/README.md

 This app can register participants for the various events and also has a razorpay payment integration By which they can pay and get registered for that particular event

-I've used firebase for storing and presenting the data
+Used Firebase as database

-If the admin has to add new events they can simply add through the firebase.
-They don't have to change anything in the code.
+Now there is a admin side to so, if there is any new addition that can be added through the same app only there is no need to alter the database manually that can be done by the same app